 If you have to travel more than 150kms to get to and from your closest approved training provider / trade school, the State Government may contribute towards a portion of your travel and accommodation costs.
 You will be eligible if you:

 - Have a current training contract registered in South Australia - Are eligible for government funded training (with a government contracted training provider - Travel a round trip distance in excess of 150kms between your normal place of residence and your closest contracted training provider in South Australia - Live within a non-metropolitan area of South Australia.

-www.sa.gov.au/topics/work-and-skills/apprenticeships-and-traineeships/becoming-an-apprentice-or-trainee/apprentice-support
+For more information visit www.sa.gov.au/topics/work-andskills/apprenticeships-andtraineeships/becoming-anapprentice-or-trainee/apprenticesupport